rodrygors/UpgradeHubBackendFrontend/README.md

  - create an Endpoint to delete Invoices
  - create an Endpoint to delete Products
  - create an endpoint to search for the 5 highest bills
- - create an endpoint to for cheaper products.
+ - create an endpoint to  search for cheaper products.

 # FrontEnd